 - Obtain a bill of sale from the previous owner.
-If boat is titled, obtain the watercraft title certificate. - Send or deliver it, along with an application for transfer and the transfer fee listed
+If boat is titled, obtain the watercraft title certificate. - Send or deliver it, along with an application for transfer and the transfer fee listed on the fee chart on page 7, to the DNR License Center or deputy registrar.

-- on the fee chart on page 7, to the DNR License Center or deputy registrar. - Transfer applications must be made within 15 days after the transfer actually occurs. - The transferred registration is valid only for the time remaining on the previous owner's registration.
-Then you must renew your license.
+- Transfer applications must be made within 15 days after the transfer actually occurs. - The transferred registration is valid only for the time remaining on the previous owner's registration.
+Then you must renew your license. - Sales between private parties do not require payment of sales tax.